costanzazanoletti/hubspot-clone/README.md

 # HubSpot Clone

-technical test for Boolean Careers
+Redesign from scratch https://www.hubspot.com/ for a technical test

 # TO DO

-- provare a scaricare svg invece di fontawesome
 - dropdown main-nav
-- footer
 - chatbot